FREQUENTLY ASKED QUESTIONS

 Wednesdays and Fridays

 Li through Z

 What are the school hours for in-person instruction in the hybrid model?
-School times have been adjusted for multiple reasons.
+School times were adjusted in October for multiple reasons.
 First, with the additional time between dismissals by level, buses will be able to be sanitized between runs and still be present at schools at dismissal.
 This will improve transportation efficiency, reduce student gathering at dismissal, and provide a safer dismissal experience.
 Second, there are instructional benefits in that the end of the school day will allow teachers to meet directly with students at home who were not in-person that day.

 8:45 am – 2:50 pm

 8:00 am – 2:20 pm

 Can we expect any additional changes to the 2020-2021 school year calendar?
 We plan to stay true to the school calendar.
 Due to the manner in which the calendar was built, we are not anticipating any additional instructional days being added later in the school year.

 How can I learn more about the Hybrid program?
 Families can expect communication from their principals about specific schedules and additional details in orienting families.
 To help you get a better sense of the student experience in the hybrid model, the short videos below were created in October for families to hear from the principals about what students can expect upon our return.

 - Elementary Hybrid Video can be viewed HERE.